ktprime/emhash/README.md

 - **lru** is also used if compile marco EMILIB_LRU_SET set for some special user case. for exmaple some key is "frequceny accessed", if the key is not in **main bucket** position, it'll be moved to main bucket from the tail to head and only  will be find only once during next time.

-- can dump hash **collision statics**, and set different hash algorithm by set compile marco
+- can dump hash **collision statics** to analy, and choose different hash algorithm by set compile marco EMILIB_FIBONACCI_HASH or EMILIB_IDENTITY_HASH

 - **no tombstones** is used in this hash map. performance will **not deteriorate** even high frequceny insertion and erasion
 - more than **5 different** implementation to choose, each of them is some tiny different can be used in many case